Internal oblique muscle: Origin, Insertion, Function, Exercise

 Expiration (Breathing out):

-It is also works as an accessory muscle of respiration, it acts as an antagonist (opponent) to the diaphragm, helping to reduce the volume of the chest cavity during exhalation.
+It also works as an accessory muscle of respiration, it acts as an antagonist (opponent) to the diaphragm, helping to reduce the volume of the chest cavity during exhalation.

 It is an important accessory muscle of respiration, it acts as an antagonist (opponent) to the diaphragm, helping to reduce the lung volume of the chest cavity during breathing out(expiration).